Your Life Story & My Role As LifeTime Editor

 The role of the editor – maintaining the unique voice of the author

-At LifeTime Memoirs, my role as an editor is not typical nor entirely conventional when it comes to that kind of work.
+At LifeTime Memoirs, my role as an editor, or memoir ghostwriter, is not typical nor entirely conventional when it comes to that kind of work.
 Yes, quality control is important, but, unlike conventional editing, it is not my place to decide what is included or left out of a memoir.
 That decision is down to the author.

-Each memoir reflects the author’s life story as they see it and it is important that everything they wish to include is there.
+Each memoir reflects the author’s life story as they see it.
+It is important that everything they wish to include is there.
 As a result, I will never remove any content from a book without permission from the author.
 That is not to say I won’t highlight any issues that I spot—for example, if one particular story is included twice—but the ultimate say over what goes in lies with the author.

 It is my job, as an editor, to make sure that every LifeTime reads well while maintaining the unique voice of the author.
 Some authors like a formal tone, others may prefer a colloquial approach, but whatever their preference, I will edit within that remit.